FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Experiments

-\textbf{Quantitative Comparisons.} To better evaluate our method, we employed multiple quantitative metrics for assessment, the results of which are presented in Table~\ref{table1}.
+\textbf{Quantitative Comparisons.} To better evaluate our method, we employed multiple quantitative metrics for assessment, the results of which are presented in Tab.~\ref{table1}.
 For all comparison methods, we utilized their publicly available pretrained parameters for sampling.
-We performed style transfers on 202 content images including landscapes, architecture, people, and animals, across 10 styles (``Chinese Ink", ``Illumination Entertainment", ``Embroidery Art", ``Graffiti Art", ``Impressionism", ``Oil Painting", ``Watercolor Painting", ``Cyberpunk", ``Studio Ghibli", ``Sketching"), resulting in a total of 2020 stylized images for each method.
+Following the widely used quantitative experimental setup~\cite{InST,clipstyler}, we performed style transfers on 202 content images including landscapes, architecture, people, and animals, across 10 styles (``Chinese Ink'', ``Illumination Entertainment'', ``Embroidery Art'', ``Graffiti Art'', ``Impressionism'', ``Oil Painting'', ``Watercolor Painting'', ``Cyberpunk'', ``Studio Ghibli'', ``Sketching''), resulting in a total of 2020 stylized images for each method.
 For the CLIP Score~\cite{CLIP}, we calculate the cosine similarity between the CLIP image embeddings and the prompt text embeddings.
 Using the prompt as a style description, we believe that a higher CLIP Score indicates a more accurate expression of style.
 The CLIP Aesthetic Score evaluates the quality, aesthetics, and artistic nature of images using a publicly available pre-trained art scoring model.
 A higher CLIP Aesthetic Score indicates that the fusion of style and content is more aesthetically pleasing.

-\textbf{User Study.} Additionally, a user study is conducted to evaluate the alignment of stylized images from six methods with human preferences.
-Forty participants from diverse fields and age groups are invited to evaluate 80 sets of different images, each transferred in various styles using 6 different methods.
-Participants are asked to select the best stylized image based on considerations of style expression, content preservation, and aesthetics.
-The ``Preference" column in Table~\ref{table1} reflects the percentage of instances where FreeStyle is ranked first by evaluators, showing its clear superiority over other methods.
+Training Cost refers to the product of the number of parameters that need to be optimized during the training phase and the recommended number of iterations in the corresponding method.
+FreeStyle achieved state-of-the-art (SOTA) results in both the CLIP Aesthetic Score and Training Cost, as shown in Tab.~\ref{table1}.
+Additionally, FreeStyle demonstrated competitive results in the CLIP Score.